 Chief Financial Officer Tim Morse will step in as interim CEO, and the company will search for a permanent leader to spearhead a battle in online advertising and content with rivals Google Inc and Facebook.

-Shares in Yahoo jumped 6 percent in after-hours trading.
+Shares in Yahoo jumped 6 percent in after-hours trading to $13.7 after closing at $12.90 on the Nasdaq.
 They are scarcely higher than where they were when Bartz first took the reins in January 2009 with hopes of reviving stalled growth and competing with up-and-coming rivals.

 On Tuesday, her efforts were abruptly halted after Bostock called with the bad news.

 I am very sad to tell you that I've just been fired over the phone by Yahoo's Chairman of the Board.
 It has been my pleasure to work with all of you and I wish you only the best going forward, the outspoken CEO said in a two-sentence email to employees obtained by Reuters.

 The turn of events surprised few Wall Street observers who had tracked a rising torrent of criticism and watched revenue growth falter and sputter out.